-A portion of the Education Assistance Payment (EAP) your student will receive is made up of education grants collected from the government on your behalf since the start of your RESP.
+A portion of the Educational Assistance Payment (EAP) your student will receive is made up of education grants collected from the government on your behalf since the start of your RESP.
 The government of Canada wants to ensure that students are using these grants for the acceptable types of post-secondary programs.
 Fortunately, the list is long on the programs that qualify.
 It’s still a good idea to do a bit of homework in advance of choosing a post-secondary program to make sure it is eligible.

 Under the Income Tax Act, a qualified post-secondary program must be: